winterdharma/DharmaPearls/01_agama/dirgha/index.md

 On a full moon day, the Saṅgha gathers around the Buddha after he tours the land of the Mallas and stops at a grove near Pāvā.
 He teaches this large gathering well into the night until he’s forced to retire because of a backache.
 The audience hasn’t become sleepy, though, so he asks Śāriputra to continue teaching them and lies down nearby. Śāriputra proceeds to recite a long collection of the Buddha’s teachings in numerical order.
 {: .synopsis}

+DĀ 10 [Going Up to Ten](DA_10.html) (∥ [DN 34](https://suttacentral.net/dn34){: target="_blank"}) [T 1.52c18]

+In a similar vein to the previous sutra, the Buddha grows tired after teaching a large assembly of monks well into the night and asks Śāriputra to continue in his stead while he takes a break.
+What follows is a structured mātṛkā sutra that lists groups of teachings from one to ten items in ascending order.
+For each numerical group of lists, a set of ten questions are asked, for which the list is an answer.
+{: .synopsis}

 DĀ 11 [Increasing One by One](DA_11.html) [T 1.57b25]

 This mātṛkā sutra is an abbreviated version of the *Going Up to Ten Sutra* (Skt.
 Daśottara, P. Dasuttara), listing five sets of items (instead of ten) that number from one to ten items each.